adchakraborty/intelligent-rate-limiter/README.md

-# 🤖 AI-Powered Dynamic Rate Limiter - Revolutionary Infrastructure Intelligence
+# 🛡️ FluxGuard AI - Revolutionary Infrastructure Intelligence

-> **The world's first AI rate limiter that thinks like a CFO, scales like magic, and protects reven## 🎬 **Current Implementation**
+> **The world's first AI rate limiter that thinks like a CFO, scales like magic, and protects revenue like a fortress.**

+## 🎬 **Current Implementation**

 ### **📊 Implemented Features:**